AndersBarth/MEMtoolbox/README.md

-See the Jupyer notebooks for exemplary inference of the distribution of fluorescence lifetime from fluorescence decays obtained by time-correlated single photon couting (TCSPC), or the interdye distance distribution from colocalization distances obtained from fluorescence imaging.
+See the Jupyer notebooks for exemplary inference of the distribution of fluorescence lifetime from fluorescence decays obtained by time-correlated single photon couting (TCSPC), or the interdye distance distribution from colocalization distances obtained from fluorescence imaging (as in cSTED).

 For other use cases, it is only required to define a custom kernel function.
 All other steps of the workflow remain unchanged.